ubccpsc/classy/docs/developer/continuousintegration.md

 #### CircleCI GitHub Integration

-Running Classy’s continuous integration test suite requires a live GitHub integration. github.com or GitHub Enterprise integrations are possible with Classy.
+Running Classy’s continuous integration test suite requires a live GitHub integration.

 The GitHub organization, domain name, API endpoint, API key, and various test-user accounts can be defined in the Classy `.env` file.
 Therefore, any modifications to a GitHub integration for CircleCI requires updating the `.env` file in Classy.

 <img src="../assets/circle-ci-key.png"/>

 Testing CircleCI `.env` files have been pre-configured, encrypted, and stored in the Classy repository in the classy/.circleci directory.
 All CircleCI testing configuration files must be encrypted.
-CircleCI stores the encryption key, which it uses to unencrypt the files during the test runtime.
+CircleCI stores the encryption key, which it uses to decrypt the files during the test runtime.

 You can choose what CircleCI GitHub pre-configuration to run by substituting the `ENCRYPT_ENV` variable filename without the filename extension (ie. `env-dev_students_cs`).

-To unencrypt a configuration file, one must have the encryption key.
-The command to unencrypt the file is `openssl aes-256-cbc -d -md sha512 -in "$ENV_ENC_FILE.enc" -out ../.env -k $ENVKEY`.
+To decrypt a configuration file, one must have the encryption key.
+The command to decrypt the file is `openssl aes-256-cbc -d -md sha512 -in "$ENV_ENC_FILE.enc" -out ../.env -k $ENVKEY`.

 If you decide to create a new configuration file: